djaus2/PhotoTimingDjaus/README.md

 ## 2Dos
 A few issues remain but getting there.
 - Times are not quite accurste.
-- Panning and scrolling need improvement.
+- Panning and scrolling need improvement. <- _Fixed in V3_
 - When starting from a time not at start of video, time at bottom scale is not chaned (is from 0).
 But determined time is correct.

 ## Usage